airbnb/javascript/README.md

   - The above guideline is up for debate.
 Some environments render hard tabs as 8 spaces and can't be easily modified to use a more reasonable tab width.
 Most editors are capable of editing soft-tab content intelligently, so we might consider using soft tabs to for more consistent formatting across environments.
 Please edit this document and add your name to the following lists:

     ```
-    Add your name to A or B
+    Add your name to A, B, or C
     A. I prefer a tab width equal to 2 spaces:
     B. I prefer a tab width equal to 4 spaces: Pascal, Nigel,
     C. I prefer a tab width equal to 8 spaces: